Sean Harris: Music videos

 Harris made a cameo appearance as a clown in a music video for the Norwich band the Black Sharks' debut album titled Lose Control, directed by Myhill (evidently filmed at the same time as The Fabulous Bilsons).

 In 2007, he appeared in a video for Mark Ronson's "Stop Me".

 In 2012, Harris appeared in London-based music group Barbarossa's video short, Battles, directed by Montserrat Lombard.
-Harris and Lombard have been working on the screen play for a film short, White as well as a script for a feature-length film, Imager.